Gigi Hadid Also Confused Drag Queen Jade Jolie For Taylor Swift At The VMAs

 Jolie recounted her experience with being confused by Travolta when the award for the video was announced.
 She said that everyone involved in the song was hugging and she just happened to end up at the podium first.
 That’s when Travolta made his way over to her.

 She says several of the people surrounding her had no idea what was happening until afterward when word started spreading like wildfire on social media.
 There are no hard feelings, though.
-Swift thought the situation was funny and said that Jolie should have gone all with the mistake.
+Swift thought the situation was funny and said that Jolie should have gone all in with the mistake.

 Swift and Hadid are friends in real life, so it’s all the more amusing that not one, but two people thought the drag queen was a dead ringer for the singer.